alexemmas/my-cv/index.md

 - Familiar with networking fundamentals, including: OSI model, TCP/IP, Network Architecture/Topology (Star, Bus, and Mesh based networks)

 ## Experience

+### Top Floor Technologies Ltd.
+**Full-time Employment - Application Specialist** _Berkhamsted, Hertfordshire_
+_February 2021_

+This was a role of development / support for a bespoke event management application.
+The development work involved programming / debugging in PHP / JavaScript / HTML / CSS.

+The support work required taking user issue tickets, analysing the problem, replicating it and resolving the issue in dev/QA environments ready for promotion to the clients production environment.

+The company closed in March 2021.

 ### Aker Systems
 **Work Experience - DevOps Engineer**
 _Feltham, London_